IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 *Note 2: Transaction Mobile Subscription Search [ITI-Y4] is required if Actor Mobile Notification Subscriber a supports Subscription Search Option, see Section XX.2.1 Subscription Search.*

 ### 1:XX.1.1 Actors
-The actors in this profile are described in more detail in the sections below.
+The actors in this profile are described in more detail in the following sections.

 #### 1:XX.1.1.1 Mobile Notification Broker